 - Air sterilizers often cost more than commercial air purifiers

 Using a variety of high-performance filters, the air sterilizer machine works by passing polluted air, purifying it and delivering it fresh and breathable.
 There are 2 ways of how it works depending on the type of machine you choose:

 Ozone Air Sterilizer

-This uses multi-stage, high performance filters such as the plasma sterilization to filter bacteria, plus releases negative ions to clean the air.
+This uses multi-stage, high-performance filters such as plasma sterilization to filter bacteria, plus releases negative ions to clean the air.

 Mechanical Filter Air Sterilizer

 This uses H13 HEPA filters and several other filters such as nylon pre-filter, activated carbon filter, etc and sterilizes the air by killing viruses through UVC lamps.